juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 > If you have closed JK Automation web page, you can always run your current automation to get the JK Automation Sales Leads page opened and continue from there.

+**(6) Set Sales Leads input fields**

-- As you already earlier did (when creating the login sequence), use consecutive `Set Value to Field` commands to insert data that we just extracted to JK Automation Sales Leads page and to it's matching fields.
+As you already earlier did (when creating the login sequence), use consecutive `Set Value to Field` commands to insert data that we just extracted to JK Automation Sales Leads page and to it's matching fields.
 Let's go through the first mapping together.

   - Right-click the `First Name` input field in the web page, select `Inspect` --> `Copy` --> `Copy Selector`